alesk/cv/README.md

 to the paradigm of functional programming, I felt the second "aha" moment.

-Besides simplicity, I strongly belive in hard work, in the need of permanent education, and that word 'giftedness' is a wrongly percieved, misleading concept hiding beneath years of deliberate training, abundance of failures, almost pathological self-criticism, stubbornnes, and a bunch of senior giants kindly letting one stand on their shoulders.
+Besides simplicity, I strongly belive in hard work, in the need of permanent education and that word 'giftedness' is mostly a misleading superstisious concept wrapped around the years of passionate deliberate training, abundance of failures, almost pathological self-criticism, stubbornnes, and a bunch of senior giants kindly letting one stand on their shoulders.

-I enjoy working with honest, open minded people which value common goal above the individual interests.
+I enjoy working with honest, open minded people which value common goals above their individual interests.

 [Simplicity might not be easy](http://www.infoq.com/presentations/Simple-Made-Easy) but is well worth the trouble.